OpenVidu/actions/start-openvidu-meet/README.md

 This action automates the process of setting up and running the OpenVidu Meet by:

-1. Installing yarn (required for the redlock package)
-2. Checking out the OpenVidu Meet repository
+1. Checking out the OpenVidu Meet repository
-3. Preparing the environment using the prepare script
+2. Preparing the environment using the prepare script
-4. Starting the app in production mode
+3. Starting the app in production mode
-5. Waiting for the app to be ready and accessible
+4. Waiting for the app to be ready and accessible

 ## Inputs